JasmineA04/ArchLinux-Project-Documentation/README.md

 	````

 ## Initramfs
-- Its a temporary root filesystem that loaded into memory.
+- It's a temporary root filesystem that is loaded into memory.
 It prepares the system enviornment to be mounted and booted.
 	````
 	mkinitcpio -P
 	````
-## Root password
+## Root Password
 - Sets up the password for root
 	````
 	passwd